 #4: They’re symbolic of an important change

-The end of winter may be determined by the whim of a large shadow-phobic rodent, but Labor Day represents the official end of Summer.
+A rodent’s reaction to its shadow determines the end of winter, but Labor Day represents the official end of Summer.

-Sex was also meant to represent an important change of life.
-From single to married.
+Sex was also meant to represent an important change in seasons: from single to married.

-Labor unions were created to give a voice to the blue collar worker who couldn’t stand toe-to-toe with big company management; spreading wealth and dignity to all.
+Labor unions gave a voice to the blue collar worker who couldn’t stand toe-to-toe with big company management; spreading wealth and dignity to all.

-And then in marriage He designed sex to be enjoyed freely.
-Free of expectations created by our culture and free of performance reviews based on those expectations.
+Then inside marriage sex was meant to be be enjoyed freely, free of expectations created by our culture and free of performance reviews based on those expectations.
 But if you’re not married don’t simply wait for sex, because marriage isn’t about sex any more than labor unions are about Labor Day.

-Sex is fun too, which is why we find sexually stimulating media so difficult to pass up, but the more you expose yourself to sexual images and ideas, the less fun sex will become as you turn sex into a performance, instead of the precious (and fun) gift it was meant to be.
+Sex can be fun too, which is why we find sexually-stimulating media so difficult to pass up, but the more you expose yourself to sexual images and ideas, the less fun sex will become as you turn sex into a performance, instead of the precious (and fun) gift it was meant to be.